Give the Gift of Story — A Roaming Trees Storytelling Experience

 Tamas is a skilled traditional Hungarian storyteller.
-His Roaming Trees Storytelling platform has seen him grab audiences on the international stages of Europe and Australasia, re-telling folk tales, myths and legends in his uniquely engaging way.
-He says he tells stories so that he can nurture his audience as a community, but even better, can create with them something transient that also has the power to make a long term imprint.
-His end goal is not to just tell a great story, but to learn with his listeners about what it means to be human.
+His Roaming Trees Storytelling platform has seen him captivating audiences on international stages in Europe and Australasia, retelling folk tales, myths, and legends in his uniquely engaging way.
+He says he tells stories to nurture his audience as a community, but even better, to create something transient with them that also has the power to make a long-term impact.
+His end goal is not just to tell a great story, but to learn with his listeners about what it means to be human.

 Tamas does classical storytelling and interactive performances.
-His tellings are inter-generational events, or with other words: stories for all ages.
-Surely kids are enjoying them more heartily but we adult have the ability to do the same!
-He always shape his performances for the best fit for the actual event (focus either on kids, families, and/or communities).
-Some stories are longer and require a more focused presence so they would fit better an older audience.
+His tellings are intergenerational events, or in other words, stories for all ages.
+While kids may enjoy them more enthusiastically, adults have the ability to do the same!
+He always shapes his performances to best fit the actual event, whether it focuses on kids, families, or communities.
+Some stories are longer and require a more focused presence, making them better suited for an older audience.

 Classical storytelling is an intimate situation for everybody.
-People gather and sit in a semicircle then the sound of the flute creates that mental space where the “sleeping” story comes to life and floats into our mind and heart.
-Tamas uses stories from his own Hungarian tradition, but also from other cultures from all over the world on the most respectful and sensitive way.
+Traditionally people gather and sit in a semicircle, and the sound of the flute creates a mental space where the “sleeping” story comes to life and floats into our minds and hearts.
+Tamas uses stories from his own Hungarian tradition, as well as from other cultures around the world, in the most respectful and sensitive way.

 Header image: Roaming Trees